wisr/building.wisr.io/src/pages/introducing-connections/index.md

 ![Image of student's connections tabs with 5 connections](./connections-tab-overview.png)
 ![Image of student's connection thread with an alum with several messages exchanged](./connection-thread-activity-4.png)

 Now, it doesn't matter if a member starts an initial connection by sending a message or requesting a call, it’ll be easy to transition to either mode of communication, all from the same spot.
-Person B can respond to Person A’s call request with a chat message, and a new phone call request can be initiated while you’re exchanging chats.
+Person B can respond to Person A’s call request with a chat message, and a new phone call request can be initiated while you’re already exchanging chats.

 The call request process hasn’t changed much, but the interface has: